 The Management Committee (Board of Trustees) has delegated the day-to-day management of PAS to its Co-Directors.

-Deborah was the first Women Prisoners’ Caseworker at PAS.
-Alongside her position as Co-Director, she continues to take on women’s cases with a particular focus on indeterminate sentence prisoners.
 Lubia was originally employed to undertake Race and Religious Discrimination casework, focusing on civil litigation and non-litigious complaints regarding ethnic and religious discrimination.
-Within her role as Co-Director, she continues to advise prisoners on racial and religious issues.
+In her role as Director, she continues to advise prisoners on ethnic and religious issues.
 Lubia runs a regular legal advice Outreach Clinic at HMP Belmarsh, the highest security prison in Europe.

 Women Prisoners’ Caseworker